archo5/sgscript/README.md

-# SGScript v0.9.5
+# SGScript v1.0.1

 ## Usage

 - MinGW users:
     * compile the makefile (add mode=release to get the release build)
     * link with -lsgscript from the bin/ directory (-Lbin)
-- VC10/11 users: project file is in build/vc10/SGScript
+- VC10+ users: project file is in build/vc10/SGScript
-- Code::Blocks users: project file is in build/codeblocks
 - XCode users: project file is in build/xcode
 - include ```src/sgscript.h``` in your project and link with ```libsgscript.a```